2024–25 Hawaii Rainbow Wahine basketball team

-The 2024–25 Hawaii Rainbow Wahine basketball team represents the University of Hawaiʻi at Mānoa during the 2024–25 NCAA Division I women's basketball season.
-The Rainbow Wahine, led by 13th-year head coach Laura Beeman, play their home games at Stan Sheriff Center in Honolulu, Hawaii, as members of the Big West Conference.
+The 2024–25 Hawaii Rainbow Wahine basketball team represented the University of Hawaiʻi at Mānoa during the 2024–25 NCAA Division I women's basketball season.
+The Rainbow Wahine, led by 13th-year head coach Laura Beeman, played their home games at Stan Sheriff Center in Honolulu, Hawaii, as members of the Big West Conference.

 Previous season

 The Rainbow Wahine finished the 2023–24 season 20–11, 17–3 in Big West play to finish as Big West regular season champions.
 They were upset by UC Davis in the semifinals of the Big West tournament.
 They received an automatic bid to the WBIT, where they would be defeated by California in the first round.